miguelcfsilva11/PROG-FEUP/README.md

 # PROG-FEUP
-A repository for solved exercises found in one of FEUP's distinct programming courses (PROG),
+A repository that contains my solutions to the suggested exercises throughout the programming course taken at FEUP (PROG).